WINGSPAN THEATRE CONSERVATORY

-Matt Amira (Wingspan Ensemble Student 2001 – 2007) has appeared in numerous professional productions since studying at Wingspan Arts.
+Matt Amira (Wingspan Student 2001 – 2007) has appeared in numerous professional productions since studying at Wingspan Arts.
 He has starred in Fiddler on the Roof at The Goodspeed Opera House, South Pacific at Asolo Repertory Theater in Sarasota Florida, and Jersey Boys at Ogunquit Playhouse.
 Matthew also starred as Robby in the National Tour of Dirty Dancing and is currently performing in the North American tour of Beautiful.

-Catherine Blades (Wingspan Ensemble Student 2007-2008) has appeared on Broadway in Round About’s revival of Bye Bye Birdie in 2009.
+Catherine Blades (Wingspan Student 2007-2008) has appeared on Broadway in Round About’s revival of Bye Bye Birdie in 2009.
 She has also starred at the Goodspeed Opera House in Hello!
 My Baby and Hello Dolly.
 Catherine also has made guest appearances on TV’s Blue Bloods, What Would You Do?, and had a recurring role on Season One of Netflix’s Jessica Jones.
 She can also be seen in the feature film Hard Sell starring Kristin Chenoweth and Katrina Bowden.

-Jackson Demott Hill (Current Wingspan Student since 2013) has been in several independent films, short films and commercials.
+Jackson Demott Hill (Wingspan Student 2013 – 2018) has been in several independent films, short films and commercials.
 He was seen as a Powder Monkey in the Opera Billy Budd at BAM and Jon in A Doll’s House also at BAM.
-Most recently he made his Broadway Debut in Finding Neverland as George and Peter.
+He made his Broadway Debut in Finding Neverland as George and Peter.
 Jackson has also appeared on numerous television shows, such as The Marvelous Mrs. Maisel.

 Aneesa Folds (Wingspan Student 2006 – 2008) toured the country in Ragtime as Sarah’s Friend.
 She has also appeared in numerous shows at regional theaters in the Northeast including the Mac-Hayden and the Goodspeed Opera House.
 She has starred off-Broadway in both Sistas the Musical and This One’s for the Girls.
-This fall she will make her Broadway debut as the standby emcee in Freestyle Love Supreme!
+This fall she made her Broadway debut in Freestyle Love Supreme.